 - Lower your odds of gum recession.
 It’s possible that you will experience gum recession later in life.
 This can lead to painfully sensitive teeth.
-The best ways to prevent or reduce recession is by brushing with a soft An electric toothbrush is an excellent option for those who need a softer touch.
+The best ways to prevent or reduce recession is by brushing with a soft electric toothbrush.

 - Watch for signs of TMJ.
 People who have worn braces may also experience jaw troubles (known as TMJ) after removal.
 Talk to your orthodontist if you’re experiencing jaw popping, painful chewing, or unusual headaches.
 This is often a result of clenching your jaw or teeth grinding and can be addressed in different ways.